raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

-You're going to work on the first part of the program to replant Tree sprite, grow the tree a little and improve the instructions for the player!
+You're going to work on the first part of the program to replant Tree sprite, grow it a little and improve the instructions for the player!

 --- task ---
 + Open the code editor.